 Giving young people a brave space to confidentially or anonymously share information about issues in the school and local community will empower young voices to come forward, tackle peer on peer issues and develop safer communities for our young people.
 For example, locations where children feel unsafe, reporting locations and incidents of knife crime, phone theft, drug dealing, and physical assaults.
 This gives young people the courage and ability to safely report safeguarding issues that concern them.

 Going a step further than a hotspot map, with a live data tool will enable schools to prevent future harm by highlighting live hotspots of where students feel safe and unsafe, provides contextual information, including times and dates, and whether the harm is outside of adult supervision.
 This allows schools and colleges to implement and track interventions to improve these hotspots and prevent future harm.

 How MATs can work effectively together and with local authorities, and what that means for the future

 Gathering vital reports on hotspot areas, times of day these incidents are occurring, and what age or year groups are experiencing this, means schools and local authorities can work more effectively together to intercept and prevent crime in the area.

-The Student Voice will not only develop safer schools, but also safer communities as the system allows for information to be shared between Multi Academy Trust schools in the same catchment area, and with police and social care.
+This will not only develop safer schools, but also safer communities as the system allows for information to be shared between multi academy trust schools in the same catchment area, and with police and social care.
 This will allow for proactive safeguarding measures to be in place and the ability to track the effectiveness of measures put in place.